 We travel to Battery Park City, Central Midtown, Chelsea, Chinatown, Clinton, East Village, Financial District, Flatiron District, Garment District, Gramercy Park, Greenwich Village, Harlem, Hell's Kitchen, Hudson Square, Kips Bay, Little Italy, Lower East Side, Midtown, Murray Hill, SOHO, Sutton Place, Theatre District, Times Square, TriBeCa, Turtle Bay, Union Square, Upper East Side, Upper West Side, West Village

 One’s geographical location influences the variation in accented speech.
-When an individual has a “foreign accent,” it is typically due to the influence of their first language.
+When an individual has a “foreign accent,” it is typically due to the influence of their first or native language.
 In such a case, a person speaks a particular language using the rules and sounds of another.

 - difficulty being understood;